mmatteo-hub/RT1_Assignment1/README.md

 			dist,rot,boolean = wall_check(0) # Re-calculate the distance after every turn to check the while condition print("OK, now it's ok.")
 ```
-it can be seen that the presence of a wall is checked in front of the robot, on the right and on the left woth a pre-determined range, as it can be seen clearly in the following picture:
+it can be seen that the presence of a wall is checked in front of the robot, on the right and on the left with a pre-determined range, as it can be seen clearly in the following picture:

 ![robot_collision](https://user-images.githubusercontent.com/62358773/140342829-5c2310ff-1fa6-4e8d-84f9-7764f7b5cac9.jpg)